Monmouth County Professional Negligence Attorneys

 Like other types of professional negligence cases, in order to prove your case you must establish that:

 - The accountant owed a duty to you

 - The accountant breached that duty, by failing to follow the GAAP or GAAS or applicable laws

 - You suffered serious harm (a significant loss in property or finances) as a result of the accountant’s negligence

-Proving accounting negligence may be more difficult than establishing other types of professional liability, because accountants tend to be particularly skilled in hiding unjustly acquired revenue, for example, by utilizing offshore accounts.
+Proving accounting negligence may be more difficult than establishing other types of professional liability because accountants tend to be particularly skilled in hiding unjustly acquired revenue.
 The experienced professional liability lawyers at Shebell & Shebell can investigate your case and give you the best advice on how to proceed.

 New Jersey professional malpractice attorneys